Old soldiers to meet as Thai PM makes Myanmar his first foreign visit

 But some analysts said the trip would advance few economic goals and achieve little beyond giving the bluff Prayuth a much-needed statesmanlike veneer.

-Mired in political turbulence for almost a decade, Thailand has allowed economic ties with its neighbour to decline in recent years, said Sean Turnell, an expert on Myanmar's economy at Australia's Macquarie University.
+Mired in political turbulence for almost a decade, Thailand has allowed economic ties with its neighbor to decline in recent years, said Sean Turnell, an expert on Myanmar's economy at Australia's Macquarie University.

 "You can't help but feel the once tight economic relationship between Myanmar and Thailand has drifted, as other countries have come racing in," said Turnell.
 He noted that only one of the nine foreign banks that recently got approval to operate in Myanmar was Thai - Bangkok Bank.